 This virtual street viewer begins to show how interactive 3D graphics can be used to show the public all the great possibilities our streets and public places possess.

 It was a little proof-of-concept project that got a big boost from an interview I did with Chuck Marohn of Strong Towns:

 I’m a big fan of Chuck’s podcast, so I really appreciate his interest in the project.
 That interview led to some other great coverage:

-And holy wow, a tweet from Gabe Klein!
+- And a tweet from Gabe Klein!

 At its heart it’s similar to the interactive mode of my earlier visualization of some possibilities for Foster Road in Portland.
 But with the addition of the sliders it takes on some of the fine-tune customization found in Code for America’s Streetmix.

 If the Unity player doesn’t work for you, try this video in which I demonstrate its functionality: